(Note: If you haven’t read it yet, my introductory post on this Star Trek: The Original Series rewatch is a good place to start.)

 The first half of the episode establishes the crisis and demonstrates the difficulties in getting to Vulcan on time, as the Enterprise has been ordered to fulfill an important diplomatic mission by attending a presidential inauguration.
 Here we have more grievous violations from both Spock and Kirk.
 Spock hijacks the ship!
 He orders a course change to Vulcan without consulting the captain.
 This is the second time Spock has done this – the first time, he faced trial for taking the Enterprise to the forbidden Talos IV.
 Here, the only response we get is a tepid dressing-down from Kirk.
 No surprise, as Kirk commits the same crime himself soon after, ignoring direct orders from a Starfleet admiral to get on with the diplomatic mission pronto.
 The episode’s only real flaw is a complete breakdown of Starfleet hierarchy with no discussion of how problematic this can be.

 Like “Operation-Annihilate!” and much of the rest of s-f that Theodore Sturgeon would have called “not crap,” the story hinges almost entirely on relationships between the various characters.
 Sulu, for example, now has a regular cohort at the helm, as Chekov makes his first appearance, and the two share jokes about the flip-flopping course changes.
-We also get more depth to Chapel’s unrequited love for Spock.
+We also get more depth to Chapel’s unrequited love for Spock, first established in “The Naked Time.”
 For one thing, McCoy’s observation, “You never give up hoping, do you?” indicates that her feelings have gone public.
-Knowing that Spock isn’t eating, Chapel personally makes plomeek soup, a considerable act of kindness which Spock forcefully rejects in his irrational state.
+Knowing that Spock isn’t eating, Chapel personally prepares the Vulcan staple plomeek soup, a considerable act of kindness which Spock forcefully rejects in his irrational state.
 Later, Chapel checks on Spock while he rests; when he wakes, Spock shows sincere affection for Chapel and requests another serving of plomeek soup.
 Chapel agrees with tears in her eyes, and whether she’s grateful for this moment or the prospect of future romance, the scene is genuinely touching.
 “Amok Time” also gives our characters some historical perspective.
 Spock’s betrothed, T’Pring (Arlene Martel), reports that Spock’s Starfleet exploits have made him something of a legend on Vulcan.
 Kirk recognizes the Vulcan elder T’Pau (Celia Lovsky) on sight, considering her so important that he refuses to withdraw from the duel with Spock for fear of dishonoring himself and the Federation (“How can I back out in front of her?”).
 It is T’Pau’s influence that convinces Starfleet to retroactively approve the Enterprise diverting to Vulcan.

 In another connection to “Operation – Annihilate!” the Kirk-Spock-McCoy trio is further explored.
 Once McCoy understands the life-or-death nature of the situation, his life-first philosophy takes over and he becomes Spock’s fiercest ally in lobbying for a detour to Vulcan.
 Finally, McCoy makes up for his complaining from prior episodes (Remember what a nag he was in “The Galileo Seven”?) by bailing out both Kirk and Spock during their kal-if-fee death match; his secret decision to fake Kirk’s death by administering a neural paralyzer is an act of medical genius.
 Throughout the episode, McCoy demonstrates the compassion and wisdom we expect from the chief medical officer of the Enterprise.